 According to Neil Patel, there are 9 ingredients to great content.

-Writing longer form also generally produces better results.
-According to Orbit Media bloggers who write longer report stronger results.
+Writing long-form content also generally produces better results.
+According to Orbit Media bloggers who write long content report stronger results.

 His practical content gets fantastic engagement from his community.
 Each post is littered with comments.

-Content is good.
-Consistent content is even better.
+Here’s the thing – Content is good and consistent content is even better.

 To keep your community engaged, you need to consistently put out high-quality actionable content.
-This is something that is ongoing.
-The minute you drop off, is the minute your audience stagnates and becomes less invested.
+This is something that is an ongoing process.
+The minute you drop off is the minute your audience stagnates and becomes less invested.

 “Companies that published 16+ blog posts per month got almost 3.5X more traffic than companies that published between 0 – 4 monthly posts.”

-Bloggers themselves feel stronger about their content marketing results when they produce more often.
+Bloggers feel stronger about their content marketing results when they produce more often.